 One of my (new) favourite places in Canberra is the National Arboretum.

-We visited there in January in the midst of a heat wave.
+We visited in January in the midst of a heat wave.
 Four days of 40+ degrees celsius temperatures with little respite at night.
 Yet this didn’t hinder our sightseeing.
-We visited the War Memorial, Questacon, the National Museum, the National Gallery, the National Library (yes, we had a list of exhibitions we were keen to see!).
+We visited the War Memorial, Questacon, the National Museum, the National Gallery, the National Library.
 We ate in cool cafes, dined in a craft beer brewery and swam in the hotel pool.

 We planned to visit the arboretum on our last day.
 We awoke to a washed-clean Canberra, the prolonged heat broken by a spectacular storm the night before.
 The world was shiny, sweet-smelling and much, much cooler.
 We could breathe again.